 Mail carriers routinely collect data on address no longer receiving mail due to vacancy.
 This vacancy data is reported quarterly at census tract geographies in the United States for residential, commercial, and industrial properties along with counts of total mailing addresses.
 Data released through DASH has been aggregated to Allegheny County Municipalities and City Wards.

-Walk Score measures the walkability of any address using a patented system developed by the Walk Score company.
+Walk Score measures the walkability of any address using a patented system developed by the Walk Score company (since acquired by Redfin).
 For each 2010 Census Tract centroid, Walk Score analyzed walking routes to nearby amenities.